What is it?

 • an excavation map.

-What does this mean for the application of soil?
+What does this mean for applying soil?

 Soil quality map supplemented with PFAS